-The Consular Services Charter explains what the Australian Government can and can’t do to assist Australians overseas.
-Australia does not have a Consulate in the Cook Islands.
+Consular Services Charter explains what the Australian Government can and can't do to assist Australians overseas.
+Australia does not have a Embassy or Consulate in the Cook Islands.
 You can contact the Australian Government at the Australian High Commission in New Zealand for consular assistance.
 See contact details below:

 Australian High Commission, Wellington

 Telephone: +64 4 473 6411